TuomasKarjalainen/planray/README.md

 ## Model's Accuracy

-*The Model's accuracy for data it hasn't seen before*
+*The model's accuracy for data it hasn't seen before*
 ![image](https://user-images.githubusercontent.com/91312571/185051492-8eb29ac3-5ad3-49f7-9784-606fb7b5802d.png)

 - The model predicts the power of the heating circuit (kWh)